Absent Signal

 Book One begins with Absent Signal.

-A contemporary espionage series exploring ghost intelligence work, institutional power, and the quiet machinery behind geopolitical conflict.
+A contemporary espionage series exploring ghost intelligence work, institutional power, operational psychology, and the quiet machinery behind geopolitical conflict.
 A second novel in the series is in development.

 Gerald Barnaby